adaltas/ece-webtech-2022-fall/project-instructions.md

 ## Deadline

-**December 20, 2022.** You must push your latest commit before the midnight of this date.
+**December 22, 2022 (including).** You must push your latest commit before the midnight of this date.

 ## Introduction